damiendevienne/lifemap-iOS/README.md

 # lifemap_mobile_Phonegap

-This is a copy of the mobile folfder in the lifemap repository, used to feed PhoneGap for Mobile App creation.
+This is the folder used to create the Lifemap app for android and ios with CORDOVA.